reframe-hpc/reframe/docs/tutorial_basics.rst

    :emphasize-lines: 11-13

 ReFrame delegates the compilation of a test to a *build system*, which is an abstraction of the steps needed to compile the test.
-Build system take also care of interactions with the programming environment if necessary.
+Build systems take also care of interactions with the programming environment if necessary.
 Compilation flags are a property of the build system.
 If not explicitly specified, ReFrame will try to pick the correct build system (e.g., CMake, Autotools etc.) by inspecting the test resources, but in cases as the one presented here where we need to set the compilation flags, we need to specify a build system explicitly.
 In this example, we instruct ReFrame to compile a single source file using the ``-std=c++11 -Wall`` compilation flags.